bodpoch/spoofing-protected-lbph-opencv/README.md

 ## Quick tutorial

-To get started you need to to have python 3 set up on your machine as well as the OpenCV library v 4.0 or higher: https://github.com/opencv/opencv/.
-Clone the repository and it's ready to be used.
+To get started you need to to have python 3 set up on your machine as well as the OpenCV library v 4.0.0 or higher: https://github.com/opencv/opencv/.
 You may need to install additional python libraries, such as: numpy, scipy, imutils and dlib.

 Initially, database contains 3 persons.
 You can clear **Names.txt** file and add